-Students plan mass walkout over Florida
+US students in mass walkout for gun reform

-Florida shooting: US high school students plan mass walkout
+Florida shooting: US high school students stage mass walkout

-Students and school staff across the US are planning to commemorate the Florida school shootings with a walkout, exactly one month after the killings.
+Students and school staff across the US are commemorating the Florida school shooting with a walkout, exactly one month after the killings.

-Organisers have called on them to stop lessons for 17 minutes in memory of the 17 people killed at Marjory Stoneman Douglas High School by a former pupil.
+They are stopping lessons for 17 minutes in memory of the 17 people killed at Marjory Stoneman Douglas High School.

+Pupils at the school, which was targeted by a former student, hugged each other on the football field.

-Organisers accuse Congress of failing to tackle gun violence adequately.
+Protest organisers accuse Congress of failing to tackle gun violence.

 The White House revealed a plan this week to deter school shootings which does not include President Donald Trump's repeated calls to raise the age for buying semi-automatic rifles to 21.